 The Life Skills Program, funded through City of Whitehorse and other partners offers a variety of workshop-based activities for at risk young people to learn new skills within a personal development framework.
 Volunteers are recruited to assist in Life Skills Programs, including Mentors, Volunteer Support Teams, Lead Tenants and Child Play Supervisors, and have an expanding role in supporting young families participating in FAN programs and activities.

-Workshops and programs are specifically designed for young people aged 15-25 years, with a particular emphasis on those who are experiencing (or at risk of) homelessness, social isolation, alienation, depression, family breakdown, pregnant and/or parenting issues, mental health issues, settlement and / or cultural issues or those who are same sex attracted transgender intersex.
+Workshops and programs are specifically designed for young people aged 15-25 years, who are experiencing (or at risk of) homelessness, social isolation, alienation, depression, family breakdown, pregnant and/or parenting issues, mental health issues, settlement and / or cultural issues and include specific programs for LGBTIQ+ young people.

 While some of the workshops may have changed since the following statement was made in FAN’s Annual Report from the 90’s, the philosophy remains the same: